 There was general confusion regarding regional and national delivery.
 SS agreed that some clarity on the recommendation would be helpful adding that a combination of both may be the best approach.

-It was generally agreed that a combinated approach would work best.
+It was generally agreed that a combined approach would work best.

 CS mentioned that skills should be identified and then used whether that’s nationally or regionally adding that within the TSSW framework it was important to share skills.